taka-rl/RL_APS/doc/training_results.md

 https://github.com/user-attachments/assets/6f751090-fd88-45b8-804a-fdcff530bf10

-- Tensorboard captures (only continuous action)
+- Training results   (only continuous action)

 - How the agent behaviour improved with this reward